Non-government schools have ongoing obligations and responsibilities that must be maintained.

 Notifications about changes to the constitution must be accompanied by a copy of the new or amended constitution.

-Details of the changes to the definition of reportable incident and reportable incident categories are provided in the following summary.
-Note: Registration Standard 7 Critical and emergency incidents content has not changed.
+The reportable incident categories have been revised effective from 1 July 2022, noting Registration Standard 7 Critical and emergency incidents content has not changed.

 Non-government schools must notify the Director General of reportable incidents within 48 hours by using the applicable incident notification form (below).